UBC-MDS/Mental_Health_Issue_Tracker/Milestone3.md

 Finally, we focused on improving the visualizations of the app.
 We followed the suggestion of converting the table in the *Data* tab to a `DataTable`, which made it more readable, interactive, and searchable.
 We also improved all of our charts, customizing the fonts and font sizes for axis labels and titles, and also adding data labels to all plots.

 In the end, the only two points we didn't address from the feedback we received were the last two – *display the number of people surveyed with the filter options*, and *change the default values for the age slider to be appropriate for tech companies*.
 While the first felt like it would be nice to have, it didn't feel as high priority as the others, so we left it as something that could be improved in a later version.
-As to the second, we felt that our choice (20 to 35) was appropriate, so we kept it.
+As to the second, we felt that our choice (20 to 45) was appropriate, so we kept it.

+We made two other changes which was not given as feedback , but we felt necessary .
+One , to remove the filters from *Usage* tab as it was not required .
+Second,removing one of the plot from our *Overview* tab which was showing "How much employees are open to talk to their employers regarding their mental health issue".
+The rationale behind removing the plot is , it is possible employees are awrae of benefits but not comfortable discussing about their mental health .
+It is a fair choice of an individual that they would like to discuss about personal issues or not .
+That does not imply they are scared of discussing or unaware.
+Also taking initiaives for making people talk about it within organisation might not give any advantage to employers as it might get interpreted as interference given the sensitivity of the subject .
+Hence , we removed the plot.

 ### Reflection on how the project changed since Milestone 2